happyteamio/website/content/blog/launch-go-in-aws-lambda-slack-slash-command-example.md

 }
 ```

-It's basically a hello world application for now but you can develop here whatever you like, from simple calculations, through webservice calls to get weather, image processing - you get the idea.
+It's basically a hello world application for now but you can develop here whatever you want, from simple calculations, through webservice calls to get weather, image processing - you get the idea.
 For now, we just need something basic, to prove it all works.

 Now it's time to use the lib to create lambda function from our code.